 We conducted all analyses with R [@RStudio2020].
 Graphics were created using ggplot2 (v3.3.3; Wickham, 2016).

-**Research goal 1**.
-The first research goal included mapping teachers’ HR before, during, and after the micro-teaching unit over the course of the five-phase lab study.

-Regarding the teachers’ HR trend, we displayed the HR trend over the course of the recording.
+To enable visual inspection of HR trends, we displayed smoothed teacher HR over the course of the recording.
 We visually compared unstandardized and standardized HR trends over the two-hour recording period.
 For all further analyses, we used standardized rather than unstandardized HR values.

-For testing Hypothesis 1a, which examined mean differences of standardized HR levels across the five selected intervals, we averaged each person’s standardized HR over a given interval, resulting in one measure per person per interval, and initially conducted a one-way ANOVA with repeated measures as an omnibus test.

-To identify the interval with the highest mean standardized HR, we subsequently conducted t-tests with planned contrasts as post-hoc tests and inspected the effect size d [@cohen1988new].
-Specifically, we tested the mean differences between the teaching interval (I2) and the other four intervals (see Table 1).
+We averaged each person’s standardized HR over each of the five selected intervals, r, resulting in one measure per person per interval.
+To test Hypothesis 1a, we initially conducted a one-way ANOVA with repeated measures as an omnibus test, and then tested the mean differences between the teaching interval (I2) and the other four intervals by planned contrasts and inspection of effect size d

-For testing Hypothesis 1b, which examined the HR changes (i.e., mean slopes) within each interval, we first conducted a linear estimation of the increase or decrease in standardized HR values over time.
-To this end, we used fixed intercept fixed slope regression models [@gelman2006data] for each interval to estimate intercepts and linear slopes for all individuals which were then averaged across individuals.
-Mean slope and mean intercept were reported as unstandardized estimates and based on all z-standardized HR values at all measurement points per interval for all participants (see Table 2).
+For testing Hypothesis 1b, concerning HR changes within each interval, we first conducted a linear estimation of the increase or decrease in standardized HR values over time.
+To this end, we used fixed intercept fixed slope regression models [@gelman2006data] for each interval to estimate intercepts and linear slopes for each individual, which were then averaged across individuals.
+We tested Hypothesis 1b based on the unstandardized estimates of mean slopes (one estimate per participant per interval).
+Mean slope and mean intercept were reported as unstandardized estimates and based on all z-standardized HR values at all measurement points per interval for all participants .

-**Research goal 2**.
-Addressing our second research goal, we examined the effects of teaching experience and subjective appraisal of disruptive classroom events on teachers’ HR levels (i.e., mean standardized HR) during the five intervals.

-To test Hypothesis 2a, we examined the effect of teaching experience on participants’ HR levels (i.e., mean standardized HR) for each of the five intervals using linear regression models with teaching experience as the sole predictor.
-To test Hypotheses 2b and 2c, we separately augmented the model by either teachers’ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c) as predictors, while controlling for the shared variance with teaching experience.
+Addressing our second research goal, we ran linear regression analysis with teaching experience and subjective appraisals as predictors.
+To test Hypothesis 2a, we examined the effect of teaching experience on participants’ HR levels (i.e., mean standardized HR) for each of the five intervals, using linear regression models with teaching experience as the sole predictor.
+To test Hypotheses 2b and 2c, we separately augmented the model by either teachers’ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c) as predictors, while controlling for teaching experience.
 To test Hypothesis 2d, we examined the effects of all three predictors in one regression model.
-Furthermore, we repeated these steps to explore the effects of teaching experience and subjective appraisals on changes in teachers’ HR (i.e., mean slopes) at each interval.
-Please note: HR levels and changes were not regressed on the disruption and confidence appraisals in the pre-teaching interval (I1), because the appraised classroom events had not yet taken place.
+Furthermore, we repeated these steps to explore the effects of teaching experience and subjective appraisals on changes in teachers’ HR (i.e., mean slopes).
+Please note: HR levels and changes were not regressed on the disruption and confidence appraisals in the pre-teaching interval (I1), because the appraised classroom events had not yet taken place in that phase.

 # Results

-## Research goal 1: Mapping teachers’ HR over the course of the study phases
+## Mapping teachers’ HR over the course of the study phases

-The first part of our first research goal was to map participants’ overall HR trend and explore whether z-standardization of participants’ HR is a useful method to account for individual differences in the baseline.
-Means, standard deviations, and range of teachers’ unstandardized and standardized HR are shown in Table 1.
-Fig. 3 a. and b. display the unstandardized and standardized HR trends, respectively.
+Means, standard deviations, and range of teachers’ unstandardized and standardized HR for the entire study period, and for the five intervals, are shown in Table 1.
+Fig. 3 a. and b. display the unstandardized and standardized HR trends, respectively, over the course of the entire study period.
 HR initially increased, peaked, and then decreased, with the unstandardized and standardized HR graphs showing high similarity.
 Thus, for all further analyses, we used participants’ standardized HR values.

 Table 1